Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Using the Cloud SDK, create the new instance, and use the --project flag to specify the new project.
 Answer yes when prompted by Cloud SDK to enable the Compute Engine API.
 - [ ] Enable the Compute Engine API in the Cloud Console.
 Go to the Compute Engine section of the Console to create a new instance, and look for the Create In A New Project option in the creation form.

+To create a Compute Engine instance in a new project that doesn't exist yet, you should follow these steps:

+**Option 1: Using the Cloud SDK, create a new project, enable the Compute Engine API in that project, and then create the instance specifying your new project.**

+Here’s a breakdown of why this is the correct approach:

+1. **Create a new project**: Use the Cloud SDK (`gcloud`) command to create a new Google Cloud project.
+This step ensures that the project exists before attempting to create any resources in it.

+2. **Enable the Compute Engine API**: Once the project is created, enable the Compute Engine API using the Cloud SDK.
+This API needs to be enabled before you can create Compute Engine instances.

+3. **Create the instance**: After enabling the API, use another Cloud SDK command to create the Compute Engine instance, specifying the newly created project using the `--project` flag.

+**Why other options are incorrect:**

+- **Option 2**: Enabling the Compute Engine API in the Cloud Console first doesn’t create the new project.
+You need to create the project first before enabling APIs.

+- **Option 3**: While this option mentions using the `--project` flag to specify the new project, it suggests answering yes to enable the Compute Engine API during instance creation, which is not the correct sequence.
+API enabling should be done separately before creating instances.

+- **Option 4**: There is no explicit option in the Compute Engine instance creation form to "Create In A New Project."
+Projects need to be created first, then resources like instances can be created within them.

+### Conclusion:

+The recommended approach is to use the Cloud SDK to first create a new project, enable the Compute Engine API in that project, and then proceed to create the Compute Engine instance specifying the newly created project using the `--project` flag.
+This sequence ensures that you have a project to place your resources in and that the necessary API is enabled for resource creation.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company runs one batch process in an on-premises server that takes around 30 hours to complete.
 The task runs monthly, can be performed offline, and must be restarted if interrupted.
 You want to migrate this workload to the cloud while minimizing cost.
-What should you do?
+What should you do?  ------------------Issue

 - [ ] Migrate the workload to a Compute Engine Preemptible VM.
 - [ ] Migrate the workload to a Google Kubernetes Engine cluster with Preemptible nodes.